Economic history of China (1949–present): From 2001

-The Fifth Plenum in October 2005 approved the 11th Five-Year Economic Program (2006–2010) aimed at building a "socialist harmonious society" through more balanced wealth distribution and improved education, medical care, and social security.
+The Fifth Plenum in October 2005 approved the 11th Five-Year Economic Program (2006–2010) aimed at building a socialist harmonious society through more balanced wealth distribution and improved education, medical care, and social security.
 In March 2006, the National People's Congress approved the 11th Five-Year Program.
 The plan called for a relatively conservative 45% increase in GDP and a 20% reduction in energy intensity (energy consumption per unit of GDP) by 2010.

-China's economy grew at an average rate of 10% per year during the period 1990–2004, the highest growth rate in the world.
-China's GDP grew 10.0% in 2003, 10.1%, in 2004, and even faster 10.4% in 2005 despite attempts by the government to cool the economy.
-China's total trade in 2006 surpassed $1.76 trillion, making China the world's third-largest trading nation after the U.S. and Germany.
-Such high growth is necessary if China is to generate the 15 million jobs needed annually—roughly the size of Ecuador or Cambodia—to employ new entrants into the job market.
+In the early 2000s, the government began to finance construction of cross-regional transportation to improve accessibility to, and develop of, China's interior regions.
+In March 2004, Premier Wen Jiabao announced The Rise of the Central Regions during his delivery of the Annual Report of the State Council.
+This initiative was added to the Politburo's agenda in 2006.

+In the mid-2000s, the strategy of economic rebalancing became a major principle of Chinese economic policy.
+This strategy seeks to transition China from an export-driven economy to one led by Chinese innovation and domestic consumption.
+It was later incorporated into China's Twelfth Five-Year Plan (2011-2015) as the Plan's major objective.

 On January 14, 2009, as confirmed by the World Bank the NBS published the revised figures for 2007 financial year in which growth happened at 13 percent instead of 11.9 percent (provisional figures).
 China's gross domestic product stood at US$3.4 trillion while Germany's GDP was US$3.3 trillion for 2007.
 This made China the world's third largest economy by gross domestic product.
 Based on these figures, in 2007 China recorded its fastest growth since 1994 when the GDP grew by 13.1 percent.
-China may have already overtaken Germany even earlier as China's informal economy (including the Grey market and underground economy) is larger than Germany's.
-Louis Kuijs, a senior economist at World Bank China Office in Beijing, said that China's economy may even be (as of January 2009) as much as 15 percent larger than Germany's.
-According to Merrill Lynch China economist Ting Lu, China is projected to overtake Japan in "three to four years".